 Not every character who has been Driven to Suicide does it on an impulse.
 Often it's a premeditated decision and oftentimes they start behaving differently prior to the suicide attempt.
-They might go around talking to loved ones or they might start giving away their belongings.
-Abrupt personality changes are also frequently present.
-For example, they might be either unusually somber or, after a period of depression, might be unusually energetic and content.
+Researching and talking about suicide and/or death a lot is a pretty obvious-seeming sign, though other signs may be more subtle.
+They might go around talking to loved ones or they might start giving away their belongings, as a way of telling them goodbye.
+Alternatively, suicidal people may withdraw from others physically and emotionally.
+Giving a Despair Speech or simply alluding to a loss of hope is common.
+Abrupt personality changes are also frequently present; for example, they might be either unusually somber or, after a period of depression, might be unusually energetic and content.
+Engaging in risky behavior such as dangerous driving, taking drugs, drinking to excess, unsafe sex, and so forth can be a sign too.
+Another physical sign is no longer taking care of one's appearance, such as not bathing/showering, not washing their hair, unkempt clothing, and so on (especially if they usually take pride in their appearance).
+Writing or recording a suicide note is often one of the last steps, though not in all cases.

 There is Truth in Television in this trope.
 A common suicide prevention tip is to look for several signs that someone might attempt.

-- Fukiko from Dear Brother gives away an important belonging, a doll, as foreshadowing to her suicide.
+- Fukiko from Dear Brother gives away an important belonging, a doll, as foreshadowing of her suicide.

 - Your Lie in April: Kaori is Secretly Dying and displays some signs, such as asking Kousei if he wants to commit double suicide (using a book quote).
 It's never specified how serious she is but it doesn't matter much as she dies only a few weeks afterwards.